-black-and-red-male-german-shepherd-puppy-in-union-city-ohio-from-god’s-gifts-german-shepherds.jpg?type=dog&crop=334x276)

 Male

 God’s has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 “We offer a one year health guarantee for anything congenital existing at birth causing death until 1 year of age. $500 deposit required non-refundable.”